 The Splitting Ranges shall be harmonised across all Interconnectors on each Bidding Zone Border.

-The same Splitting Range shall apply to both directions of capacity for each Interconnector.
+The same Splitting Range shall apply to both direction of capacity for each Interconnector.

 The sum of the Capacity Split that can be allocated on an Interconnector on this Bidding Zone Border shall not be more than the Maximum Long-Term Quantity, defined as a percentage of LTCZC.
 This Maximum Long-Term Quantity shall apply to all Interconnectors on each Bidding Zone Border, as detailed in Annex 1 of this Splitting Rules Methodology (excluding planned and unplanned outage periods).